EDHEC "Europeans in Global Perspective - Community Institutions and Political Economy of Europe"

 *Admission to this course is restricted to graduate students in the School of Business.

-Students can earn 3 academic credits for successful participation in this program.
+Students earn 3 academic credits for successful participation in this program.

 This program has been approved to fulfill elective credit within the following MBA Concentration: Global Management.

 for cost estimates.
 The program is a short-term exchange and students pay GW tuition for 3 credits.
-A program fee is also due to EDHEC upon acceptance into the program.
-For 2014, the program fee was 400 euros.
+A program fee of 300 euros is also due to EDHEC upon acceptance into the program.

 The program fee covers: